MatteoTiratelli/SparsePanelMatch/README.md

 **Refinement:**

 3. After this exact matching procedure, the `refinement_method` argument then allows users to further improve covariate balance by calculating Propensity Scores, Covariate Balancing Propensity Scores and Mahalanobis distances.
 These can be used to (a) create weights for each control observation (`ps.weight`, `CBPS.weight`), or (b) to limit the size of the set of control observations (`mahalanobis`, `ps.match`, `CBPS.match` - all must be used with `size_match`).
+Covariates are specified using `covs`.
 For details see [Imai, Kim &amp; Wang (2018)](https://imai.fas.harvard.edu/research/tscs.html).
 <p align="center">
   <img width="550" src="https://raw.githubusercontent.com/MatteoTiratelli/matteotiratelli.github.io/master/Files/Screenshot%202022-03-03%20at%2017.48.41.png">
 </p>